sharmaDeepti369/slate/source/index.html.md

 ```

-This endpoint add role for user when user signup with other role.
+This end point add role for user when user is login and signup with other role.

 ### HTTP Request